Think in the morning; act in the noon; eat in the evening; sleep in the night. – William Blake

-If you are not sleeping in complete darkness, than you are interfering with your body’s circadian rhythm.
+If you are not sleeping in complete darkness, then you are interfering with your body’s circadian rhythm.
 Any small amount of light that reflects or shines into your bedroom will disrupt your pineal gland’s production of melatonin and serotonin.

 When getting up at night, you should also avoid turning on the lights whenever possible.
-If this isn’t an option, than purchase a low volt bulb that emits as little light as possible.
+If this isn’t an option, then purchase a low volt bulb that emits as little light as possible.
 The less the better.
 You will find that by following these simple guidelines that your sleep will be more restful and sound.

 As Quiet as a Mouse

 Some of us have a tendency to fall asleep while watching television or listening to the radio.
-Even though in these instances you might have fallen asleep, it however doesn’t promote a restful type of sleep.
+Even though in these instances you might have fallen asleep, it, however, doesn’t promote a restful type of sleep.

 In order to achieve a deep and prolonged nights sleep, you must ensure that you remove all sounds and distractions from your sleeping environment.
 Although there are some exceptions to this rule, which we will explore a little later.